tanmayraj/VLSVehicleRoutingProblemSolver/README.md

 Generate a sequence of deliveries for each vehicle in a homogeneous fleet based at a <u>single</u> depot so that all customers are serviced and the total distance traveled by the fleet is minimized.

 Each vehicle/customer node has following constraints:
-- fixed vehicle capacity
+- Fixed vehicle capacity
-- vehicle route-length restriction
+- Vehicle route-length restriction
-- customer known demand
+- Known customer demand
-- vehicle must leave from and return to the depot
+- Vehicle must leave from and return to the depot
-- customer is serviced by exactly one visit of single vehicle
+- Customer is serviced by exactly one visit of single vehicle
-- location of nodes exhibit geometric symmetry
+- Location of nodes exhibit geometric symmetry

 ##### Secondary Objective
 Our aim is to generate high quality <u>initial feasible solutions</u> (IFS) that are robust and scalable for large scale VRPs.
 Better IFS allow faster convergence for improvement algorithms as lesser perturbations to the solution is required.